chrisbristow/Uhoh/README.md

 “tasklist.exe” for Windows, “/usr/ucb/ps -wwaux” for Solaris etc.

 Disk Monitoring checks periodically that the free space available for a particular filesystem or volume hasn’t exceeded a given amount.

+Socket monitoring checks to see if a TCP socket is available and accepting incoming connections (for example for checking whether a web server is running).

 Finally, Custom Monitoring allows the Client to run a command and relay output from that command that matches a regular expression back to the Server.